filipeamoreira/filipemoreira.com/source/_posts/2012-01-24-full-text-search-with-mongodb.markdown

     Update.all(:conditions => {:stocks => '$goog'})
 ```

-There are different solutions such as [mongoid_search](https://github.com/mauriciozaffari/mongoid_search) but for my needs this approach works the best.
+There are different solutions such as [mongoid_search](https://github.com/mauriciozaffari/mongoid_search) that could be used but for my needs this approach works the best.

 MongoDB gives a lot of flexibility for the developer and speeds things up.
 Of course there are trade-offs to be made while using so YMMV.